 Ohio College Comeback Compact

-Since 2022, the Ohio College Comeback Compact has made strides to offer Northeast Ohioans with some credits and no credential a path back to continue their education.
-Through the program, stopped-out learners can re-enroll at one of eight participating colleges and get back on track to complete their degrees with up to $5,000 in institutional debt forgiveness.
+In collaboration with the Ohio Department of Higher Education, Ithaka S+R launched The Ohio College Comeback Compact in 2022.
+This innovative program was designed to help thousands of college students in Northeast Ohio–those who left school without a degree and owed money to their former college–have a pathway back to settle the debt and continue their education.
+Through the program, stopped-out learners were able to re-enroll at one of eight participating colleges and get back on track to complete their degrees with up to $5,000 in institutional debt forgiveness.

 Discover more: